Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Range**: 12 *(18m)*
 - **Components**: V
 - **Duration**: 1 minute
-You attempt to bind a creature’s magic, forcing it to make a WIS Save.
+You attempt to bind a creature's magic, forcing it to make a WIS Save.
 On a failure, you can choose a spell level.
 You learn each spell of that level that the target can cast, then can choose one spell revealed in this way.
 The target loses the ability to cast that spell for the next minute.
 **Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 5 or higher, the duration becomes 24 hours.